OCA/connector/connector/doc/index.rst

  * An assortment of building blocks, it does not force to a certain implementation but leaves the final choice to the developer how to use the proposed pieces.
+ * See an :ref:`general-overview` with examples of code

 .. _Camptocamp: http://www.camptocamp.com
 .. _Akretion: http://www.akretion.com